Mud: Pottery

 Pottery is made by forming a clay body into objects of a required shape and heating them to high temperatures in a kiln which removes all the water from the clay, which induces reactions that lead to permanent changes including increasing their strength and hardening and setting their shape.
 A clay body can be decorated before or after firing.
 Prior to some shaping processes, clay must be prepared.
 Kneading helps to ensure an even moisture content throughout the body.
 Air trapped within the clay body needs to be removed.
 This is called de-airing and can be accomplished by a machine called a vacuum pug or manually by wedging.
 Wedging can also help produce an even moisture content.
 Once a clay body has been kneaded and de-aired or wedged, it is shaped by a variety of techniques.
-After shaping it is dried and then fired.
+After shaping, it is dried and then fired.

 In ceramics, the making of liquid mud (called slip) is a stage in the process of refinement of the materials, since larger particles will settle from the liquid.

 Habitat

+Mud provides habitat for diverse species on land and in the sea.